To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Content Analysis

 Finally, the pro-leaning group presents a mirror image of the anti-leaning group.
 They showed lower than expected activity in most of the anti-vax topics, except for `Pfizer/Moderna', `Trump', and `AstraZeneca (AZ)' and higher than expected contributions in most of the pro-vax topics.
-The AstraZeneca vaccine made news headlines in March 2021 when several European countries suspended its use following blood clot reports among vaccinated individuals \cite{AZ-suspend}.
-In our dataset, people who were supportive of vaccinations also expressed concerns about the AZ vaccine, which is quite understandable.
-This pro-leaning group appears to have been looking forward to COVID-19 vaccines, but at the same time are concerned about the vaccines' safety.
+The AstraZeneca vaccine made news headlines in March 2021 when several European countries suspended its use following blood clot reports among vaccinated individuals~\cite{AZ-suspend}.
+In our dataset, people who were supportive of vaccinations also expressed concerns about the AZ vaccine.
+This pro-leaning group appears to have been looking forward to COVID-19 vaccines, but at the same time are concerned about their safety.